 Fiction that reflects Real Life will often portray the women's suffrage movement.
-It especially concerns their campaign in the western world in the late part of the 19th century and in the early part of the 20th century.
-Another major campaign to get suffrage refers to African Americans in the USA.
+It especially concerns their campaign in the western world in the late part of the 19th century and in the early part of The 20th Century.
+Another major campaign to get suffrage refers to African Americans in the United States.

 See La Résistance for a group that tries to gain independence or change things profoundly, usually manifested by overthrowing oppressors, establishing a new regime or forming a new state.

 - Suffragette: The film portrays harsh parts of women's struggle, like civil disobedience, vandalism, violent protests, Force Feeding in prison and Heroic Sacrifice (Emily Davison flings herself in front of a horse and dies).

 - Winifred Banks of Mary Poppins is involved in suffragette demonstration and is nearly arrested.

 - The movie Selma covers pivotal moments in the real life American Civil Rights Movement of the 1960s during which African Americans used systematic and organized protests to demand equal treatment under the law.
 These sustained protests eventually led to the Civil Rights Act of 1964 which made discrimination based on protected minority statuses illegal, including the then widely-used arbitrary voter registration requirements that made it notoriously difficult if not impossible for minorities to vote.